jcpny1/jcpny1.github.io/_posts/2016-12-15-the_web_scraping_project.markdown

 ### *Ruby Coding*
 This project had enough functionality that I was able to get a lot of practice with Ruby.
 I also did quite a bit of web browsing finding better ways to do things that I had been doing in a very non-Ruby way.
 Even little things, like using the step enumerato and the ‘…’ range operator, were an important learning experience.

+I also found that I need to learn how to use a Ruby debugger that I can step through code with.
+Pry is nice, but to keep moving the pry call while not being able to step through the code is a real time sink.
+Also, calling pry inside a major loop is not a great idea.
+It might get hit a hundred times, when all I wanted was once or twice.
+Ruby -rdebug looks too crude to be a lot of help.
+Perhaps there's something better than what was around in 1983 (sdb).
+I'll have to investigate.

 * Replacing

 ```ruby